hasibr/dotfiles/README.md

     The `--init` flag initializes any new submodules that might have been added, and the `--recursive` flag ensures that nested submodules are also updated.

+    After the first time setup, you can update the submodules to the latest versions with the following:

+    ```sh
+    git submodule update --recursive
+    ```

 3. Run the installation script (`setup.sh`).

     ```sh